fr334aks-mini/fr334aks-mini.github.io/_posts/2022-02-11-Cyber-Grabs-0X03-CTF.md

 ---

 Hey and welcome to our new blog.
 Last week the team participated in the Cyber Grabs 0X03 Junior CTF which was a 12 Hours Jeopardy style team CTF
-We managed to solve 21/29 challenges where we emerged 44/285 teams with 2750 points.
-In general, the challenges were fun despite a few challenges with the Infra.

 | CTF            | Cyber Grabs 0X03 Junior CTF                            |
 | -------------- | ------------------------------------------------------ |